-- the medicines you take to stop a migraine attack aren’t giving you enough relief, are giving you intolerable side effects, or are being overused
+- Your medicines for stopping a migraine attack aren’t giving you enough relief or create intolerable side effects

-Patience and commitment are required to take preventive medicines.
+Starting on preventive medicines requires patience and commitment.
 With an oral medication, a doctor will start their patient on a low dose and slowly increase the dosage.
 With that gradual approach, it may take up to eight weeks for the medication to begin working.
-Other medications, such as Botox injections, take as long as six months!
+Other medications, such as Botox injections, take as long as six months.

-Many prevention medications for migraine may sound familiar because they were developed for other purposes — to prevent seizure, high blood pressure, depression, or wrinkles — but research has shown they also provide significant benefit for people with migraine.
+Many prevention medications for migraine may sound familiar because they were developed for other purposes — for example, to prevent seizure, high blood pressure, depression, or wrinkles.
+But research has shown they also provide significant benefit for people with migraine.

 Examples of Preventive Migraine Medications

 - Beta-blockers: propranolol (Inderal), metoprolol (Toprol), timolol (Blocadren), nadolol (Corgard), atenolol (Tenormin)